JamesHearts/MIPS32_Multicycle_VHDL/README.md

 This project aims to synthesize a 32-bit MIPS processor using VHDL.
 I've provided a test bench and a .mif file that simulates basic instructions.
 Not all mips instructions are implemented but could easily be added to the controller.
 I will add instructions as time allows me.

+The MIPS architecture is a RISC architecture.
+This particular project implements the multi-cycled version.
+The processor is not ready to be programmed to an FPGA but the code could easily be added.